The Baruch College Faculty Handbook

 sense of anonymity.
 Warning students who have missed classes that

 they risk a lower grade for over-cutting is a good idea--despite

 information on a syllabus and elsewhere, they may be unaware of

 attendance requirements--but warning them and not following through risks cynical disregard.

 - If a student's behavior is disruptive, the faculty member should

-ask him/her to stop.
+ask him/her to stop that behavior.
 As suggested above, the key is communication:

 disruptions show disrespect for the instructor, fellow students,